Frequently Asked Questions

 What is a Living Trust?

 A living trust, also called an inter vivos trust, is created by a written declaration or agreement.
 A living trust is different than a testamentary trust, which is a trust created by the court, in a probate proceeding, based on the decedent's will.
 The principal reason for creating and funding a living trust is to allow the trust assets to be distributed upon death without the need for probate.
-(For an overview of Probation, see answers to FAQ regarding probate.)
+(For an overview of Probate, see answers to FAQ regarding probate.)